 Dental implants are used to replace one or more missing teeth with an artificial tooth made from titanium metal or ceramic.
 Dental implants are surgically implanted into the jawbone, and after a healing period, they are fit with a dental crown or bridge, thereby completing the restoration.

-Dental implants are also used for patients who have dentures in order to improve the fit when concerns such as inadequate bone level are causing an improper fit, pain and irritation on the gum tissues, and the need for the use of denture adhesives.
+They are also used for patients who have dentures in order to improve the fit when concerns such as inadequate bone level are causing an improper fit, pain and irritation on the gum tissues, and the need for the use of denture adhesives.
 Dental implant supported dentures “clip” into the dental implants, providing a more secure fit.

 About Dental Implants